laashub/kudo/keps/0022-diagnostics-bundle.md

 of the `diagnostics.bundle` key's presence.
 Future iterations of this might reduce the complexity of selecting resources to run commands and files on.

-Filtering is an important part of diagnostics collection.
+_Redaction_ is an important part of diagnostics collection.
 It enables diagnostics to be portably sent to third parties that should not have sensitive information that logs and files can contain.

-By default, KUDO filters all resources (and custom resources) of values contained within the KUDO Instance's secrets.
-This is configurable with the `diagnostics.filterSecrets` key.
+By default, KUDO redacts all resources (and custom resources) to obscure values contained within the KUDO Instance's secrets.
+This is configurable with the `diagnostics.redactSecrets` key.

-There may be other fields that need to be filtered.
-To solve for this, KUDO introduces the `diagnostics.bundle.filters` key in `operator.yaml`, which contains a list of filters that files pass through before writing to disk.
+There may be other fields that need to be redacted.
+To solve for this, KUDO introduces the `diagnostics.bundle.redact` key in `operator.yaml`, which contains a list of filters that files pass through before writing to disk.
-Custom filters use either a regular expression or an object reference and JSONPath to derive values to filter.
+Custom filters use either a regular expression or an object reference and JSONPath to derive the values to be redacted.

-All filtered values appear as `**FILTERED**` in relevant logs and files.
+All redacted values appear as `**REDACTED**` in relevant logs and files.

 ### More Notes